vanavreddy/Parallel_Compute_Engine/README.md

 4. Partition the Networks
 5. Start the Pipeline

-\* One may not need to execute all the steps every time.
+\* We may NOT need to execute all the steps every time.
 The list above shows steps for for first time setup.

 ## 1. Set up the Conda environment